paterasj/sirNT/README.md

 CovFit() function for fitting single strain SIR model and outputting change in free energy calcultions.

-TwinFit() function for fitting the augmented multistrain SIR model.
+MultiFit() function for fitting the augmented multistrain SIR model (two strains).

 Reach out to author paterasj@vcu.edu with any questions.